monish001/CodeContests/README.md

-GlowingNinja
+CodeContests
 ============

-GlowingNinja is a record of code from difference coding contests, be it codechef, topcoder, interviewstreet, etc.
+CodeContests is a record of code from difference coding contests, be it codechef, topcoder, interviewstreet, etc.